How Soft Skills Doubled My Software Engineer Salary

-It’s not just about technical chops—soft skills in software engineering are the real differentiator.
+It's not just about technical prowess.

 🎯 Key Takeaways:

-- Technical skills are just your entry ticket
+• Technical skills are just your entry ticket

-- Your soft skills determine how far you go
+• Your soft skills determine how far you go

-- Focus on impact, not just activity
+• Focus on impact, not just activity

-- Communication is a technical skill
+• Communication is a technical skill

-- Leadership starts before the title
+• Leadership starts before the title

-- Business understanding matters more than perfect code
+• Business understanding matters more than perfect code

-Want to know the truth?
 I've interviewed over 200 developers in my career.

 Let me save you years of career stagnation.